-Recent legislation changes that came into effect commencing 1st January 2017 require Anglican Funds Grafton Diocese (AFGD) to provide the following information to all existing and new retail clients intending to invest with us.
+Recent legislation changes that came into effect commencing 1st January 2017 require Anglican Funds Grafton Diocese (AFGD) to provide the following information to all existing and new retail associate clients intending to invest with us.

 AFGD is required by law to notify investors that investments made with us are not subject to the usual protections for investors under the Corporations Act or regulation by ASIC.